ajaynaik-git/portable-music-player/README.md

 # portable-music-player
-A simple music palyer program with clean GUI.
+A simple music player program with clean GUI.

 note - 1.all the module installation details are given within the program